 Wizard Island, the top of the dormant volcano sits in the middle of the lake and is home to ancient trees.
 To see it, you can get a boat tour of Crater Lake.

 One of the most famous peaks in North America, Mount Rainier towers 14,410 feet above sea level.
 It can be seen from many parts of Seattle and sits within the namesake national park that is revered by many travelers for its jaw-dropping landscapes.

 A favorite spot of John Muir, Mount Rainier National Park is a must stop if you make your way to the Pacific Northwest.
-Located about 75 miles away from Seattle, it makes for a perfect getaway from the city on a warm sunny day.
+Located about 75 miles away from Seattle, it makes for a perfect getaway from the city.

-It’s one of those West Coast national parks that’s best visited in summer because it’s the time when you can see dozens of incredible wildflowers dotting the green hills around Mount Rainier.
-In addition, you can hike to glaciers and enjoy gurgling waterfalls around the park.
-And how about hiking to stunning alpine lakes that boast incredibly clear water?
+It’s one of those national parks that’s best visited in summer because it’s the time when you can see dozens of incredible wildflowers dotting the green hills around Mount Rainier.
+You can hike to glaciers and enjoy gurgling waterfalls around the park.

 FUN FACT: This national park is also home to one of the most popular mountaineering routes: As a “fourteener,” Mount Rainier requires a combination of hiking and mountaineering skills, and many mountain climbers come here to summit the mountain.

 Top things to do: Camp Muir Hike, Comet Falls Hike, grove of Patriarchs, Sunrise Point, The Wonderland Trail, The Paradise Region.